Ghost Interference and Quantum Erasure: Theoretical analysis

-Equation (\ref{virtual}) represents two wave-packets of particle 1, of width $\epsilon$, and localized at $\pm y_0$, entangled with two wave-packets of particle 2, of width ${\sqrt{2}|\Gamma|^2\over\sqrt{\Gamma^2+\Gamma^{*2}}}$, localized at $\pm y_0'$.
+From (\ref{virtual}) one can see that the state of particle 2 also involves two spatially separated, localized Gaussians, correlated with states of particle 1.
 So, because of entanglement, particle 2 also behaves as if it has passed through a double-slit of separation $2y_0'$.
 In other words, because of entanglement, particle 1 passing through the double-slit, creates a {\em virtual double-slit} for particle 2.
-This view also agrees with the observed optical imaging by means of entangled photons \cite{imaging}.
+This view is in agreement with the observed optical imaging by means of entangled photons \cite{imaging}.
 It appears natural that particle 2, passing through this virtual double-slit, should show an interference pattern.
 However, this can happen only when the wave-packets overlap, after evolving in time.

 Before reaching detector D2, particle 2 evolves for a time $t$.
 The time evolution, governed by (\ref{H}), transforms the state (\ref{virtual}) to

 where

 Before proceeding further, we need to simplify the expression for $\Gamma$.
 We assume the spatial extent of the wave-function $\Psi(y_1,y_2)$ to be large, namely, $\Omega \gg \epsilon$ and $\Omega \gg \hbar/\sigma$.
 In this limit,